-We Tested the 10 Best Open Source Productivity Software in 2024
+10 Best Open Source Productivity Tools in 2025

 If one buzzword has a greater moment than ‘open source’ right now, it’s ‘productivity.’
 We’re all striving to get more done at home and at work without stretching hours.
 But with remote work and its accompanying distractions, I find staying productive is a real challenge.

 Don’t you think remaining productive often takes more than effort?
 Going open source is a choice, one that is oftenn’t straightforward.
 But such tools often aid the community, bring people together, and take us forward.
-We did some digging to uncover the best open-source productivity tools in 2024.
+We did some digging to uncover the best open-source productivity tools.

 After meticulous testing and analysis, including everything from task automation to collaboration features, we’ve put together a list of the top 10 open-source productivity software.
 I roped in my team at ClickUp to test these tools extensively, and l this list of tools will help you choose one that works well for you.